jbmorley/HashRainbow/README.md

 # HashRainbow

-A description of this package.
+A tiny library for giving text color.